percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/recipes_ibkx_local.rst

 Prepare the Backup
 ==================

-To prepare the backup use the :option:`innobackupex --apply-log` option and specify the timestamped subdirectory of the backup.
-To speed up the apply-log process, use the :option:`innobackupex --use-memory`:
+To prepare the backup use the `innobackupex --apply-log` option and specify the timestamped subdirectory of the backup.
+To speed up the apply-log process, use the `innobackupex --use-memory`:

 .. code-block:: bash